BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

 Creating An Edge Geometry
 #########################

-To create an edge geometry, use the ``create_edge_geometry`` method.
+To create an edge geometry, use the `CreateGeometry.create_edge_geometry` method.
 This method requires the following parameters:

 - **data_structure**: The data structure where the geometry will be created.
 - **geometry_path**: The :ref:`DataPath <DataPath>` where the geometry will be stored.